 When faced with the list of prescribed titles from the IB, take your time to reflect on each one thoroughly.
 Which of these titles sparks your curiosity or challenges your thinking?
 The right title should resonate with your interests and knowledge.
 Here’s why this is crucial:

-• Formulate Your Argument.
+- Formulate Your Argument.
 A well-chosen title will help you formulate a clear and concise thesis statement and meet a TOK essay word count.
-It should offer a clear path to build your arguments upon.
+It should offer a clear path upon which to build your arguments.

 The title of your TOK essay is more than just a starting point; it’s the framework upon which your entire argument is built.
 Take the time to choose wisely, and ensure it’s a title you can engage deeply and critically.
 This careful consideration at the beginning significantly affects the ease of writing and the quality of your final essay.